In This Chapter

 Entropion: Eyelid problems

 Help find a cureYou can help the future health of Pomeranians by contributing to health research, either with money or samples.
 For example, at the time of this writing, the Canine Health Foundation is sponsoring research into alopecia X in Pomeranians.
 Monetary contributions from individuals are needed to supplement the funding, however.
 In addition, researchers need blood samples from Pomeranians, both normal and affected, in order to find the gene or genes responsible.
-Go to www.pcoc.net/blackskin-disease.htm to find out how to contribute or participate. |
+Go to www.pcoc.net/blackskin-disease.htm to find out how to contribute or participate.
+Remember to consider other canine health projects through the AKC Canine Health Foundation (www.akcchf.org) and the Morris Animal Foundation (www.morrisanimalfoundation.org) |

 Hydrocephalus: Water on the brain